-Annual Report for the year ended 30 June 2023
+Annual Report for the year ended 30 June 2024

-The directors present their report on the Group consisting of Macquarie Technology Group Limited (formerly Macquarie Telecom Group Limited) and the entities it controlled (the "Group") during the year ended 30 June 2023.
+The directors present their report on the Group consisting of Macquarie Technology Group Limited and the entities it controlled (the "Group") during the year ended 30 June 2024.

 Directors

 The names and details of the directors of Macquarie Technology Group Limited ("Macquarie Technology" or the "Company") in office during the financial year and until the date of this report are as follows.
 Directors were in office for this entire period unless otherwise stated.